JackieHanLab/PAOPAC/README.md

 The real model file are distributed separately through the GitHub Releases page.

-Download the following files from the latest release:
+Download the following file from the latest release:

 model.bin